Dandelion jelly tastes a bit like honey.

 Pouring sugar into the dandelion tea to make jelly.

-Bring back to a boil.
-Continue boiling 1-2 minutes.
-Remove from heat and add yellow food coloring if desired.
-I do not add food coloring.
-My jelly color varies a little sometimes lighter sometimes more yellow.
+Add yellow food coloring if desired.
+My jelly color varies with each batch.
+Sometimes it’s lighter, sometimes darker yellow.
 If you want a strong yellow add a couple drops.
-It doesn’t take much.
+It doesn’t take much!
+I do not add food coloring I just go with what comes out.

 Process in a water bath canner.

-Pour hot jelly into hot canning jars, leaving 1/4 inch head space.
+Pour hot jelly into hot canning jars, leaving 1/4 inch headspace.
 Wipe the rims of the jars clean and place on the lids and screw bands.

 Process for